QualityWithMillan/qualitywithmillan.github.io/_posts/2023-03-01-the-paradigm-of-quality-embedded.md

 - customer collaboration over contract negotiation
 - responding to change over following a plan.

-## People over process - Embbed the QA
+##  Role of the Quality Engineering team

 <hr>